-In contrast, modern Large Language Models~(LLMs) often adopt a RoPE~\cite{RoPE}, which is fully compatible with FlashAttention.
-RoPE injects positional prior by applying distance-dependent rotations to $\mathbf{Q}$ and $\mathbf{K}$, so that relative phase differences are reflected during the dot-product computation of $\mathbf{S}$.
-Since RoPE does not require materializing or adding an extra $N\times N$ bias, RoPE can be seamlessly used with FlashAttention kernels, and recent works have also explored its adaptation to vision transformers~\cite{RoPEViT}.
-Nevertheless, as illustrated in Figure~\ref{fig:preliminaries}~(b), RoPE can substantially weaken similarities between repeated patterns at large spatial offsets, which is crucial for the SR task, due to phase wrap/aliasing especially under small head dimensions (e.g., $\approx\!32$).
-Moreover, since RoPE injects positional information by directly modulating the dot product with rotated $\mathbf{Q}/\mathbf{K}$, the positional effect is entangled with the pixel contents.
+In contrast, LLMs often adopt a RoPE~\cite{RoPE} for the positional prior, which is fully compatible with FlashAttention.
+RoPE injects positional prior by applying distance-dependent rotations to $\mathbf{Q}/\mathbf{K}$, so that relative phase differences are reflected during the dot-product computation of $\mathbf{S}$.
+Since RoPE does not require materializing a $N\times N$ matrix or additional memory movement, it can be seamlessly used with FlashAttentions, and recent works have also explored its adaptation to ViT~\cite{RoPEViT}.
+Nevertheless, as shown in Figure~\ref{fig:preliminaries}~(b), RoPE can substantially weaken similarities between repeated patterns at large spatial offsets, which is crucial for the SR task, due to phase wrap/aliasing, especially under small head dimensions~(e.g., $\approx\!32$).
+Moreover, since RoPE injects positional prior by directly modulating the dot product with rotated $\mathbf{Q}/\mathbf{K}$, the positional effect is entangled with the pixel representations.
 Consequently, compensating for undesired distance-dependent suppression may require altering the $\mathbf{Q}/\mathbf{K}$ content representations themselves, consuming fitting capacity and potentially degrading performance.
-This motivates us to introduce a FlashAttention-compatible bias that explicitly decouples the spatial prior from the pixel content, similar to the RPB.
+This motivates us to introduce a FlashAttention-compatible attention bias that explicitly decouples the positional prior from the pixel representation.